MumboDiscord/spooncraft-docs/faq.markdown

 If you are unsure about anything at all, whether it be; where to build, how to make a claim, how something works, etc....
 Ask the community!

 The community generally have a pretty good idea of how things work, but if you don't understand or want some more clarification (especially if it's a rule you aren't sure on) ask one of the staff members.
 Not all Discord staff play on the server, but they will certainly be able to point you into the right direction to somebody that can help...
-All of the staff members are pretty friendly.
+All the staff members are pretty friendly.

 And remember... there is no such thing as a stupid question!